waifuless/MyDictionary/README.md

-This project is web application.
+My first try in web
 This app may be used as a translator and dictionary.
 As a database was used postgresql.
 The translation was implemented using the bing translator api.